If you are interested in finding out about the history of the Louvre, please check out my earlier post here.

 Today, the Sancy diamond is estimated to be worth over $100 million USD.

 The Regent diamond, shown below, is a 141 carat diamond that is considered by many to be the purest and most beautiful diamond in the world.
 It was discovered in India, and began its documented history in 1702 when it was acquired by Thomas Pitt, Governor of Fort St. George.
 The diamond was purchased by Philippe II, Duke of Orléans, in 1717.
 Philippe II was the nephew of Louis XIV, and served as Regent of France until his cousin, Louis XV, reached his age of majority in 1723.
 This is why it’s mainly known as the Regent diamond, although it has also been called the Pitt diamond.
 The Regent diamond was used in the Crown of Louis XV (1722) and the Crown of Louis XVI (1775).
+Louis XVI wore it on May 4, 1789 for the procession of the Estates-General of France.
 It has also been used in the Sword of the First Consul (1801) and the Sword of Napoleon I (1812).
 It also featured in the crowns of Louis XVIII (1814), Charles X (1825), Napoleon III (1852), and the Greek diadem of Empress Eugénie.
 The Regent diamond was stolen during the French Revolution, but later recovered from the attic roof timbers of an old house in the Halles district of Paris, along with the Hortensia diamond.
 It was not sold off during the sale of 1887 due to its historic value.
 As of 2015, it was estimated to be worth more than $63 million USD.

 The Hortensia diamond is an orangey-pink diamond of 21.32 carats.
 It was mined in India, and acquired by Louis XIV in 1643.
 The diamond was used in an epaulette braid by Napoleon I, which is an ornamental shoulder piece on a uniform.
 The diamond is named after Napoleon I’s step-daughter, Hortense.
 Hortense was the daughter of Josephine, Napoleon’s first wife².
 Hortense and Napoleon had a good relationship.
 She later married Napoleon’s younger brother Louis Bonaparte, King of Holland, and they had a son who would later become Napoleon III.
 The Hortensia diamond also served as the centrepiece of a diamond-encrusted comb/headband that was worn by Empress Eugénie, the wife of Napoleon III.
 Like the Regent diamond, the Hortensia diamond was not sold off in 1887 with the rest of the French Crown Jewels due to its historic value.